Appearance

 All comments are formatted as GitHub-flavored Markdown — clicking the small Markdown logo in the draft toolbar will open a reference page.
 You can also switch to the Preview tab at any time to check how your comment will be rendered.

-You can add images to your comment by clicking the upload button, by dragging an image onto the draft, or by pasting an image from your clipboard (in some browsers).
-MP4 and MOV video uploads are also supported, with a maximum upload size of 100MB for Enterprise users and 10MB for SaaS users.
-If desired, you can delete your draft by clicking the small trash icon.
-The trashed draft is retrievable by creating another comment in the same spot.
+You can add images and videos to your comment by clicking the upload button , by dragging an image onto the draft, or by pasting an image from your clipboard (in some browsers).
+MP4, MOV, and GIF formats are also supported, with a maximum upload size of 100MB.
+Other file types such as documents, CSVs, or binaries, are not supported.

 Inline directives